-Are we in the midst of another significant paradigm shift (e.g., The Great Turning; From Empire to Earth Community (Korten, 2006))?
+Are we in the midst of another significant paradigm shift (e.g., The Great Turning: From Empire to Earth Community (Korten, 2006))?
 If so, what would this new worldview look like?
 For instance, the class could discuss the concept of moving from “domination to cooperation” that is emerging in some sustainability circles.
-Perhaps we’re experiencing a 4th paradigm shift:
+Discuss the concept that,

-- Humans aren’t exempt from natural laws, that are circular rather than linear; promote diversity; and limit growth (Scott, et al., 2016).
+- Humans are not exempt from natural laws, that are circular rather than linear; promote diversity; and limit growth (Scott, et al., 2016).

 Students of History of Psychology courses are commonly assigned to research a subdiscipline of psychology and present their findings in a formal paper and/or oral presentation.
 The areas of Environmental Psychology, Conservation Psychology, and Ecopsychology offer interesting histories with connections to schools of thought and historical figures that students are likely to encounter in the history course.